 - The first encounter is pleasant, so they continue.

 - It becomes more than just a “social thing” – they start using it when alone.

 - Tolerance develops – they have to take more to get the same effect.

 - The withdrawal effects increase in severity and so does their intake.

 - They lose control of the situation and run into serious problems in most areas of their lives.

 - They resist all efforts to help themselves, fearing the withdrawals and the underlying emotions that drove them to abusing the substance in the first place.

 - Some people have a generic (inherited) tendency to develop addiction more easily than other people.
 They do not know this until they are trapped in the cycle of addiction.

 It is never too late.
-Anyone can start a process of recovery through psychological and medical intervention.
-This journey begins with understanding the core problems which drove them to seek relief through drugs in the first place.
-Addicts can become addicts in recovery if they are bold enough to reach out for help.
+Anyone can start a process of recovery through professional intervention.
+This journey begins with understanding the core problems which drove them to seek relief through substances in the first place.
+People addicted to substances can recover and lead normal lives in recovery if they are ready to seek help.